After a couple of years of many changes to the OC test, it seems to be more stable now.

 In the new test, reading comprehension remains.
-However, the general ability section will be replaced with thinking skills and mathematics will be re-shaped as mathematical reasoning skills.
+However, the general ability section has been replaced with thinking skills and mathematics has been re-shaped as mathematical reasoning skills.

 A comparison between the old test and the new test is set out in the below table.

 The Test is paper-based in 2023.

 The test is held only in NSW and only on the test date each year.

 The changes are in response to the findings of a review commissioned by the NSW Department of Education in 2018.
 The review researched methods and processes used to identify and place gifted students in selective schools.
 Research conducted included:

 As you can see, the review was thorough and therefore we believe its findings to be credible.